klebgenomics/Kleborate/README.md

 Here is an annotated tree of the reference assemblies, made by [mashtree](https://github.com/lskatz/mashtree):
 <p align="center"><img src="images/species_tree.png" alt="Klebsiella species tree" width="90%"></p>

 Kleborate is designed for detailed genotyping of the well-studied _K. pneumoniae_ species complex (KpSC) labelled on the tree, which includes the seven species listed in the table below.
 These were previously considered as phylogroups within _K. pneumoniae_.
 We've included the phylogroup numbers in the table below to allow backwards compatibility, but these are not reported in the Kleborate output.
+See [this review](https://www.nature.com/articles/s41579-019-0315-1) for an overview of the complex.

 | Species                                       | Kp phylogroup<sup>a</sup> | Kp phylogroup (alternative)<sup>b</sup> | Reference |
 | --------------------------------------------- | ---------------------- | -------------------------------- | --------- |